solarwinds/snap-plugin-lib/tutorial/09-config/README.md

     // (...)
 ```

-> We will validate how our plugin react on passing different JSON configurations in unit tests.
+> We will validate how our plugin reacts on passing different JSON configurations in unit tests.
 > Till now, you can take a look at test code in `./collector/config_test.go`.

 What we can do next is validation: